2i-Git/career-changers-site/content/sections/2-Basics.en.md

 }

-// let i=0 - sets up a counter
+// let i=0 - sets up a counter (i starts at zero in this case)

-//  i<10 - sets the end condition
+//  i<10 - sets the end condition (run while i is less than 10)

 //  i++ - increments the counter on every iteration.
 Could also be i-- to count down